IGNF/myria3d/docs/source/tutorials/make_predictions.md

 From the line for package-based inference above, simply change `python -m myria3d.predict` to `python run.py` to run directly from sources.

 In case you want to swicth to package-based inference, you will need to comment out the parameters that depends on local environment variables such as logger credentials and training data directory.
-You can do so by making a copy of the `config.yaml` file and commenting out the lines containing `oc.env` logic.
+You can do so by making a copy of your configuration file and commenting out the lines containing `oc.env` logic.

 ## Run inference from within a docker image